The Sapporo Snow Festival (Sapporo Yuki Matsuri) is a major snow and ice festival in Hokkaido, held in early February at Sapporo's Odori Park.

 One of this delightful festival's charms is getting to enjoy the many strikingly detailed snow sculptures found in the center of the city.
 Although originally scheduled to be held in Odori Park in 2022, the festival was again canceled due to Covid-19.

 Instead, you can enjoy seeing the Sapporo Snow Festival online again this year!

 - Table of Contents

 - What is the Sapporo Snow Festival?

-- How Sculptures are Made for the Sapporo Snow Festival
+- How the Large Snow Sculptures at the Sapporo Snow Festival Are Made

 - February in Hokkaido is very cold!
 Pack heavy clothes

 - Recommended Hotels for the Sapporo Snow Festival